top of page

 His alternate mode looks pretty clean.
 Looks like a vehicle for the dirt road with a gigantic blaster on top of it.
 When not transformed or off-roading, this is Trypticon's black box on his chest.

-He's fairly articulated in terms of range of movements.
+He's fairly articulate in terms of range of movements.
 Can't complain because I can pose him into action shots here and there or just look cool like that.

 Necro is a tiny robot who is Full-Tilt's head.
 So, yes, the two can't really have a full function without each other.
 Details on him are sparse, but still there.
 Can still recognize a robot in disguise at the end of the day.